joakim/kay/README.md

 ## Examples

 <sup>Note: This is mainly an exploration of possibilities.
 Consider it [Readme Driven](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html) Programming Language Design.
-The following examples use Smalltalk syntax highlighting, comments are therefore enclosed in `""`.
-They should really be like [Haskell's](https://wiki.haskell.org/Commenting) `--`. `-->` signifies output.</sup>
+The following examples use Smalltalk syntax highlighting, strings are therefore enclosed in `''` and comments in `""`.
+Comments should really be like [Haskell's](https://wiki.haskell.org/Commenting) `--`. `-->` signifies output.</sup>

 ### Blade Runner